artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 Stripe provides an API that allows businesses to access its services without needing to know anything about how Stripe implements its core functionality of processing payments.
 Users just need to provide the relevant information to Stripe using the rules defined by Stripe’s API.
 It is up to Stripe to ensure that the user receives timely and meaningful responses to their requests.

 High availability is essential for companies like Stripe and the customers that rely on them.
 They face severe consequences for any degradation of service when it comes to the performance of their APIs.
-As an example, a single minute of downtime on Black Friday could cost a business thousands, tens of thousands or even hundreds of thousands of dollars.
-Conversely, a company that has done adequate load testing, and is able to perform as expected during peak traffic, puts themselves in a position to maintain existing customers, attract new customers, and increase sales.
+As an example, a single minute of downtime on Black Friday could cost a business thousands, tens of thousands, or even hundreds of thousands of dollars.
+Conversely, a company that has done adequate load testing, and can perform as expected during peak traffic, puts itself in a position to maintain existing customers, attract new customers, and increase sales.

 To get an understanding of what load testing entails, it is useful to start by looking at how a load test is written.